Life Expectancy Gains from Cancer Prevention Strategies for Women with Breast Cancer and BRCA1 or BRCA2 Mutations

 Précis: Theoretical benefit of various cancer prevention strategies for breast cancer patients with BRCA mutations

-mutations have a greatly increased risk of breast and ovarian cancers when compared with the general population.
+IntroductionWomen who carry BRCA1 and BRCA2 mutations have a greatly increased risk of breast and ovarian cancers when compared with the general population.
 The optimal clinical management of women who have had breast cancer with BRCA mutations has not been established.
-Dr. Deborah Schrag and her colleagues from Memorial Sloan-Kettering Cancer Center report here in the theoretical benefit of various strategies in breast cancer patients with known BRCA1
+Dr. Deborah Schrag and her colleagues from Memorial Sloan-Kettering Cancer Center report here in the theoretical benefit of various strategies in breast cancer patients with known BRCA1 or BRCA2 mutations.

 - 0.4 to 1.3 years of life from tamoxifen therapy.